* This course contributes to the Royal Society of Biology's Industry Skills Certificate

 Plotting and Statistics in Python

 In the afternoon, you'll learn some practical application of Python.
 By introducing important modules (NumPy, SciPy, Pandas and Seaborn) we will cover how to read in datasets and carry out simple plotting and statistics.

 A Note of Prerequisites

 Attendees should be comfortable installing applications on their own laptops, details of which will be provided closer to the time.
 Any laptop or operating system is suitable.

 Attendees will also be asked to read some background materials before attending the course to ensure that all attendees have common knowledge.
 This will be a small amount and will be explained with pointers to additional resources.

-Chas Nelson is a Research Fellow at the University of Glasgow working in quantitative microscopy.
-He has taught computer science topics to a wide variety of groups and comes prepared with an undergraduate degree in Biology (and Physics) and a PhD in Computer Science, speciﬁcally bioimage analysis.
-Chas uses Python and Jupyter Notebooks daily and has an interest in building courses that enable students to go on and continue learning after the course.
+Dr Chas Nelson is a research fellow in data science at the University of Glasgow working in quantitative microscopy.
+He has taught computer science topics to a wide variety of groups and comes prepared with an undergraduate degree in biology (and physics) and a PhD in computer science, speciﬁcally bioimage analysis.
+Chas uses Python and Jupyter daily and has an interest in building courses that enable participants to go on and continue learning after the course.

-Chas will be supported by Mikolaj Kundergorski, a PhD student at the University of Glasgow using mathematics and computer vision to understand salmon behaviour.
-Mikolaj has experience in teaching programming at University level and as an IT consultant for the World Health Organisation.
-Between them, Chas and Mikolaj will be able to fully support your learning throughout the day and provide you with the tools to continue developing your skills after the course.
+Between them, Chas and Miks will be able to fully support your learning throughout the course and provide you with the tools to continue developing your skills after the course.